Maintaining Cognitive Sharpness - Habits to Keep Your Mind Sharp as You Age

 2. Intellectual Stimulation

 The act of learning something new maintains the brain's neuroplasticity (the ability to form new neural circuits).
 Playing a musical instrument, learning a foreign language, chess or shogi, programming.
 What matters is "novelty" and "moderate difficulty."
 Simply repeating things you're already good at provides limited brain stimulation.
 Activities that feel "a little challenging" are the most effective at exercising the brain.
-(Books on brain health can help you learn more)
+Books on brain health can help you learn more

 3. Social Interaction

 Multiple studies have shown that social isolation increases the risk of dementia by approximately 50%.
 Conversation is a highly complex cognitive activity for the brain: understanding the other person's words, formulating an appropriate response, reading emotions, and referencing memories.
 This composite processing activates broad regions of the brain.
+Regularly creating opportunities to meet new people and participating in community groups or volunteer activities is extremely efficient as an investment in the brain.

 4. Sleep

 During sleep, the brain clears waste products (such as amyloid-beta) through the glymphatic system.
 Chronic sleep deprivation impairs this clearance function and raises the risk of Alzheimer's disease.
 Securing seven to eight hours of quality sleep is essential for brain health.
+Notably, excessively long sleep (over 9 hours) has also been linked to cognitive decline; "more sleep is not necessarily better."

 5. Diet

 The MIND diet (a combination of the Mediterranean diet and the DASH diet) has been shown in Rush University research to slow cognitive decline by approximately 53%.
 It emphasizes leafy greens, berries, nuts, whole grains, fish, and olive oil while limiting red meat, butter, cheese, fried foods, and sweets.
-(Books on dementia prevention can also be helpful)
+Books on dementia prevention can also be helpful

 "Brain Training" Has Limited Effects

 Cognitive decline cannot be completely prevented, but its pace can be significantly altered through lifestyle habits.
 Exercise, keep learning, interact with others, sleep well, and eat well.
 These fundamental lifestyle habits are the best medicine for the brain.
+Start with brisk walking for 30 minutes or more, three times a week.
+Incorporating "aerobic exercise" - the most strongly supported by evidence - into your life is the most reliable first step toward maintaining cognitive function.